Bigalan09/NSSim/README.md

-# NSSim
+# NSSim (Natural Selection Simulation)
-A natural selection simulation in real time using Genetic Algorithm with predator-prey species.
+A natural selection simulation showing adaptation using Genetic Algorithms (GAs).

+The simulation will be built using Unity 5 game engine.